Disappearance of Joan Risch: Possible suspect

-Robert Foster of East Walpole.
-In 1959 Congress had designated an area which included the Risch's neighborhood as Minute Man National Historical Park, recognizing its historical importance as the route British troops had taken when they marched out of Boston to the Battles of Lexington and Concord on April 19, 1775, considered the beginning of the Revolutionary War.
+Police investigated a man on whom neighbors had cast suspicion, Robert Foster of East Walpole.
+In 1959, Congress had designated an area which included the Risch's neighborhood as Minute Man National Historical Park, recognizing its historical importance as the route British troops had taken when they marched out of Boston to the Battles of Lexington and Concord on April 19, 1775, considered the beginning of the Revolutionary War.
 Plans called for acquiring and removing all structures built after 1775, thus restoring the area to its historic appearance.
 Foster, a purchasing agent with the National Park Service, had been visiting homes in the area to discuss the project.

-According to a state police detective who interviewed him a week after the disappearance, some of the women he had talked to felt he had "overstayed his welcome."
+According to a state police detective who interviewed him a week after the disappearance, some of the women Foster had talked to felt he had "overstayed his welcome."
 Records showed Foster had visited the Risch home on September 25, a month before Joan vanished.

-On the day Risch disappeared, Foster told the detective, he went out for lunch with his supervisor around 1 p.m.
+On the day she disappeared, Foster told the detective, he went out for lunch with his supervisor around 1 p.m.
 By 3 p.m., he recalled, he went back to the Lincoln area to meet with a property appraiser.
 The supervisor verified the account and also vouched for two civil engineers who had been working in the area for him making preparations for the park, saying they were in his office around 3 p.m. as well.

 Subsequent developments

 Rewards for information that would close the case were offered by the state police, the town of Lincoln, and the Boston Record American newspaper, which ran an extensive package of articles about the case on the first weekend of 1962.
-Yet no useful leads were developed after the initial investigation.
-Bodies found in the region in later years proved not to be Joan Risch.

-Martin Risch continued to live in the same house and raise his children.
+No useful leads, however, were developed after the initial investigation.
+Bodies found in the region in later years proved not to be Joan.
+Martin continued to live in the same house and raise his children.
 He never had his wife declared legally dead.
-In 1975 the National Park Service, in developing the area for the park, bought the Risches' and others' properties and moved the Risch house to Lexington; Risch moved to another house nearby.
-The stretch of Old Bedford Road where the house stood still exists, but is closed to vehicular traffic.
-Martin Risch died in 2009 at the age of 79.
+In 1975, the National Park Service, in developing the area for the park, bought the Risch's and others' properties and moved the Risch house to Lexington; Martin moved to another house nearby.
+He died in 2009 at the age of 79.